AdamRobinsonSE/accelerated-results-cookbook/README.md

 There are two recipes uploaded under different accounts.
 One under breakfasts (Denver Breakfast Omelette), and one under Desserts (Chocolate Chip Cookies).

+There may be more recipes added by the time you test out the app, but those are just other users!

 ## Link to project

 https://accelerated-results-cookbook.herokuapp.com/profile